Shopify/polaris/src/components/Popover/README.md

 If the popover includes a series of navigational links, each item should:

-- Be concise but still give the merchant enough information so they can easily find and accurately navigate to the path they want.
+- Be concise but still give merchants enough information so they can easily find and accurately navigate to the path they want.

 <!-- usagelist -->